Fish oil is one of the most commonly consumed dietary supplements.

-As you age, your brain function slows down, and the risk of Alzheimer’s disease increases.
+As you age, your brain function slows down, and your risk of Alzheimer’s disease increases.

-Asthma, a lung disorder that can cause swelling in the lungs and shortness of breath, is becoming much more common in infants.
+Asthma, which can cause swelling in the lungs and shortness of breath, is becoming much more common in infants.

-One study combined the results of eleven other studies involving nearly 100,000 people and found that a mother’s fish or omega-3 intake could reduce the risk of asthma in children by 24–29% (108).
+In one review in nearly 100,000 people, a mother’s fish or omega-3 intake was found to reduce the risk of asthma in children by 24–29% (

 During old age, bones can begin to lose their essential minerals, making them more likely to break.
-This can lead to diseases such as osteoporosis and osteoarthritis.
+This can lead to conditions like osteoporosis and osteoarthritis.

-A number of small studies have shown that fish oil supplementation reduced markers of bone breakdown, which may prevent bone disease (115).
+A number of small studies suggest that fish oil supplements reduce markers of bone breakdown, which may prevent bone disease (

 If you do not eat 1–2 portions of oily fish per week, you may want to consider taking a fish oil supplement.